scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 Gain magical flight, allowing you to float through the air.
-Target up to 5 willing creatures, adding a Terrible die to the spellcasting roll for each creature targeted.
-On success all targeted creatures gain a flying speed equal to their movement speeds.
+Choosing up to 5 willing creatures, make a spellcasting roll against 1 terrible die for each creature chosen.
+On success all creatures gain a flying speed equal to their movement speeds.

 Add an enhanced die for every level above 3rd.